kilowattkris/simple-twitter-aggregator/README.md

 This file contains sensitive information now, so be careful not to share it with anyone else!

-Finally, to start the backend server, simple run: `npm start` And voila!
+Finally, to start the backend server, simply run: `npm start`

+And voila!
 Your backend server for communicating with twitter is now running.

 ## Frontend

-Within the frontend directory, run: `npm install`
-This installs all the dependencies for the frontend.
+Within the frontend directory, run: `npm install` (this installs all the dependencies for the frontend)

 To run the app, run: `npm start`

-This will open up a locally running version of your app at `http://localhost:3000` (If it does not automatically open, just type that url into your browser)
+This will open up a locally running version of your app at `http://localhost:3000` (if it does not automatically open, just type that url into your browser)

 And there you have it!
 You should be able to see the twitter aggregator in action in your browser.

+You may test the frontend by running: `npm test` (in frontend directory)

 # Production